October 4

 "Tastes like strawberries on a summer evening.
 And it sounds like a summer feelin’, it’s so wonderful and warm.
 Breathe me in, breathe me out.
 I don’t know if I could ever go without.
 I’m just thinking out loud.
 Watermelon sugar high.
 I want that summer feelin’, getting washed away in you.
 I just wanna taste it, Watermelon sugar high."

 Feelings are an important part of the Gospels.
-It is clear that Jesus' feelings for his Father were strong.
+It is clear that Jesus's feelings for his Father were strong.
 And as one studies those feelings, it becomes evident that the feelings that Jesus has are merely the beginning of his love for His Father.
 His love goes much further than feelings.

 It is the same with his feelings for his disciples.
 It is clear that he has strong feelings of appreciation and care for them.
 But it goes much further than that.
 He calls it being a "friend" to them, that is, having the love of a friendship for his disciples.
 Then he calls his disciples to have that same love for one another.
-The point is that in Jesus' mind, there are two thoughts: "feelings of love" and "love itself."
-Feelings of love do not describe love.
-Love is much more than feeling love.
+The point is that in Jesus'

 It is an important fact as one studies the multiple love songs that are produced in the music genres of our culture.
 The feelings of love tend to dominate a love relationship because it is the feelings that we can see and experience.
 Love goes much further than that.
 Thus in Harry Styles' song "Watermelon Sugar," the feelings of love are quite apparent: a "summer feeling," "wonderful and warm," "getting washed away in you," wanting to "taste it."